-The EECS master’s degrees are primarily intended for students desiring to substantially advance their knowledge and skill in a field or fields of EECS.
+The master’s degree in CSE is primarily intended for students desiring to substantially advance their knowledge and skill in a field or fields of CSE.
 The relatively small investment in time to get a master’s degree will lead to greater professional opportunities and significantly higher salaries.

 The master’s degree requires successful completion of 30 credits of coursework.
 A thesis is optional.
 Students normally complete the master’s degree in 1-2 years.

 The complete master’s requirements can be found in the CSE Graduate Program Guide (pdf).